bulletmark/mpr/README.md

 Remove the given directory[s] on device.

 positional arguments:
   dir                name of dir[s]

 options:
-  -h, --help            show this help message and exit -q, --quiet           supress normal and error output --rf                  force remove given directories and files recursively
+  -h, --help         show this help message and exit -q, --quiet        supress normal and error output --rf               force remove given directories and files recursively and
-                        and quietly
+                     quietly
-  -d DEPTH, --depth DEPTH
+  -d, --depth DEPTH  use with --rf to remove paths recursively to given depth
-                        use with --rf to remove paths recursively to given depth only, 1="/*", 2="/*/*", etc. Default is no limit.
+                     only, 1="/*", 2="/*/*", etc. Default is no limit.

 aliases: rmd
 ```